Curriculum and Instruction

 The M.A.Ed. programs satisfy the academic requirements for the Alabama State Department of Education Class A Professional Certificate and an M.A.Ed. degree.
 The Ed.S. programs satisfy academic requirements for the Alabama State Department of Education Class AA Professional Certificate and an Ed.S. degree.
 See also the section "Education (General Information)" earlier in this catalog.

-The M.S. in Instructional Design and Development program requires a minimum of 30 credit hours and is a fully online program.
+The M.S. in Instructional Design and Development program is a fully online program.
 All prospective students must apply for admission through the Graduate School.

 ECE-Early Childhood Educ Courses

 Basic knowledge of curriculum and concepts of mathematics, science, and social studies for young children.
 Child growth and development as basis for planning and teaching mathematics, science, and social studies to young children.
 Teaching methods and use of instructional media.
-Practicum experience required.
+Extensive field experience required.
+Admission to TEP required.

 ECE 546.
 Comm Arts/Reading Young Child.
 3-6 Hours.